Maged325/Excel-Portfolio/README.md

 # 📊 **Excel Portfolio**
-## **Welcome to my Excel Data Analysis Project!**
+## **Welcome to my Excel Data Analysis Projects!**
-This project showcases a complete, real-world data analysis workflow using Microsoft Excel.
+This repository showcases a complete, real-world data analysis workflow using Microsoft Excel.
 It demonstrates the power of Excel for analytical tasks with advanced functions and interactive visualizations.

 ## 🛠️ **Tools & Features Used**
 🔍 XLOOKUP